 In the majority of cases, lordosis gets corrected over time without any treatment.
 However, in severe cases, treatment is required to cure lordosis.

-Yes, lordosis in adults can get cured with or without treatment, depending on its severity.
+Yes, lordosis in adults can be cured with or without treatment, depending on its severity.